 Previously titled A Discourse on the Wonders of the Invisible World.

 West Coast premiere at MOXIE Theatre, San Diego, 2014.

 Premiered at Contemporary American Theater Festival 2013.

 Written at the MacDowell Colony.

 Finalist, Francesca Primus Prize 2015.

-Revised version to be read at the Bridge Initiative's Her Voice series, January 8th 2018, Scottsdale, AZ.
+Revised version to have a staged reading at Shakespeare & Company's Winter Studio Festival of New Plays, January 15th, Lenox, MA.
+It will also be read at the Bridge Initiative's Her Voice series, January 8th 2018, Scottsdale, AZ.

 In the Press & Blogosphere

 "Adams has a way of transforming ominous situations into thought provoking entertaining experiences, and she handles the premise of the Salem witch trials with care that ends up being thoughtful, mysterious, and if I dare say, startlingly funny."—Debbie Jackson, DC Theater Scene.

 "Never boring, never preachy, always significant, Liz Duffy Adams has written a masterwork."—Grace Cavalieri.